robfatland/zero2x/Z2JH/README.md

 ```

-Ignore the text printed in the last step; it will not come in to play.
+Ignore the text printed in the last step; it will not come into play.
 Notice that `r5` label in the `ssh-keygen` command: That will be the cluster name.